Tight security measures to continue at PPS athletic games - NewsBreak

 Male victim shot and killed in Peoria’s 17th homicide of 2022

-PEORIA (Heart of Illinois ABC) - Police say a male victim was shot and killed early Saturday morning, marking the River City’s 17th homicide of 2022.
+PEORIA (25 News Now) - Police say a male victim was shot and killed early Saturday morning, marking the River City’s 17th homicide of 2022.
 Just before 6:30 a.m., police responded to a Shot Spotter alert of 12 rounds fired in the 1600 block of West Adrian G Hinton Avenue - near North Grove Street.

 UPDATE: 2nd afternoon shooting in Peoria sends a man to a local hospital

-Note: UPDATE: PPS teachers authorize union to give strike notice